Eli Manning: Super Bowl XLII

-Trailing 14–10 with 2:42 remaining, Manning led the Giants 83 yards on a game-winning touchdown drive.
+Trailing 14–10 with 2:42 remaining, Manning led the Giants on a game-winning 83-yard touchdown drive.
 On a crucial third-and-5 at the Giants' 44-yard line, Manning connected with David Tyree on a play in which he avoided several sacks and Tyree caught the ball off his helmet for a large gain.
-Four plays later, Plaxico Burress caught a 13-yard touchdown pass with just 35 seconds remaining for the winning margin.
-Manning became only the second quarterback in NFL history to throw two go-ahead fourth quarter touchdowns in a Super Bowl (Joe Montana being the first in Super Bowl XXIII in 1989).
-Manning also became the first quarterback to throw a last-minute, championship-winning touchdown in the NFL title game (including the pre-Super Bowl era) when a field goal would not at least tie the game.
+Four plays later, Plaxico Burress caught a 13-yard touchdown pass with 35 seconds remaining for the winning margin.
+Manning became only the second quarterback in NFL history to throw two go-ahead fourth-quarter touchdowns in a Super Bowl (Joe Montana was the first, in Super Bowl XXIII in 1989).
+He also became the first quarterback to throw a last-minute, championship-winning touchdown in the NFL title game (including the pre-Super Bowl era) when a field goal would not at least tie the game.

 Manning was named the Most Valuable Player of Super Bowl XLII.
-He and his brother Peyton are the only brother combination to play at quarterback in the Super Bowl and the only set of brothers to win Super Bowl MVP, doing so in successive years.
+He and his brother Peyton are the only pair of brothers to play quarterback in the Super Bowl and the only pair of brothers to win Super Bowl MVP, doing so in successive years.

-For winning Super Bowl MVP, he was given his choice of any 2008 model Cadillac, and Manning chose an Escalade Hybrid.
-The Wednesday following the Super Bowl he appeared on the Late Show with David Letterman.
+For winning Super Bowl MVP, Manning was given his choice of any 2008 model Cadillac.
+He chose an Escalade Hybrid.
+The Wednesday after the Super Bowl, he appeared on the Late Show with David Letterman.